ppy/osu-wiki/wiki/Performance_points/en.md

 ## History

-The first initial implementation of such a score was revealed to the public during April 2012 and was known only as the mysterious *'???'* project, the enigmatic system eventually received its full name later on in the month.
+The initial implementation of performance points was revealed to the public during April 2012 and was then known only as the mysterious *"???"* project.

-Known thereafter as "pp" (an abbreviation for "performance points"), this new system sought to change the previous standard of player performance from simply total [score](/wiki/Gameplay/Score) to something that accurately reflected skill.
+With the full name revealed later on in the month, this new system sought to change the previous standard of player performance from simply total [score](/wiki/Gameplay/Score) to something that accurately reflected skill.
 The new system was met to widespread acclaim among the player base at the time.

 Several months after its reveal, the 20120722-24 osu! release officially implemented the system to fully replace the old [Ranked](/wiki/Beatmap/Category#ranked) score system, with new scores being calculated every 30 minutes.
 Later on in August of the same year, the system was improved to update in real-time.

 It continued to exist in this capacity for more than a year of service until [Tom94](https://osu.ppy.sh/users/1857058), the creator of the *osu!tp* scoring metric, joined the [osu! team](/wiki/People/osu!_team) and implemented his design into the system.
 The resulting system was titled *ppv2*, and became live on January 27, 2014, therefore renaming the old system to *[ppv1](/wiki/Performance_points/ppv1)*

 On January 16, 2021, changes were made to the ppv2 system that aimed to more accurately award pp to more difficult aspects of maps.
 These changes were made in large part by the help of various individual members of the community such as [Xexxar](https://osu.ppy.sh/users/2773526) and [StanR](https://osu.ppy.sh/users/7217455).
-The specifics of the changes made are detailed in the [corresponding newspost](https://osu.ppy.sh/home/news/2021-01-14-performance-points-updates).
+The specifics of the changes made are detailed in the [corresponding news post](https://osu.ppy.sh/home/news/2021-01-14-performance-points-updates).
 Very briefly, the main points of interest in the update were as follows:

 - Introduce a scaling factor to the additional pp gain from approach rate 11 maps based on the length of a beatmap
 - Introduce a scaling factor to the pp loss affected by the [No Fail](/wiki/Gameplay/Game_modifier/No_Fail) mod based on the number of misses in a play